 - Analysis of complex matrices.

-This method is based on the absorption of light by salicylic acid.
+This method relies on the absorption of light by salicylic acid.
 It is faster and more economical than HPLC, but less specific .

 Principle :